Permit Fact Sheet

 - What is the annual compliance fee?

-See: Permit Application Timelines and Fees Schedule If you fail to pay the annual compliance fee, your permit could be suspended or revoked.
+See: Annual Compliance Assurance Fees If you fail to pay the annual compliance fee, your permit could be suspended or revoked.

 - How long are these permits in effect?

 These permit modifications are in effect for the remainder of the five-year life of the TSDF permit.

 - How can I avoid the most common mistakes made in applying for these permits?

 a.
 The applicant should be sure to obtain an up-to-date edition of the Hazardous Waste Management Regulations (310 CMR 30.000).
 The provisions governing permit modifications (310 CMR 30.852) should be reviewed carefully.

 b.
 The applicant should request an informational meeting with MassDEP's Licensing and Engineering Branch in Boston before the applicant begins to prepare the application.
 (Call 617-292-5853 to set up the meeting).
 That meeting will help ensure that the proposed modification is properly classified and that the applicant receives clear guidance on the application process, including the public notice requirements.